 Vaka o le Pasifika

-Vaka o le Pasifika is the first re-designed facility in New Zealand Forensic services, looking to provide an environment for Pacific people utilizing mental health services, enabling preservation of cultural practices, protocols, values and beliefs that they are accustomed to.
+Vaka o le Pasifika is the first re-designed facility in New Zealand Forensic services, looking to provide a safe friendly environment for Pacific people using mental health services to enable preservation of cultural practices, protocols, values, beliefs and identity.

 The name Vaka o le Pasifika is derived from a combination of different Pacific languages.